14 Simple Marketing Ideas for Physical Therapists

 How much do physical therapy leads cost?

 Physical therapy lead prices will depend on a few different factors.
 Who are you buying the lead from?
-Where is the prospective patient located?
-What type of therapies and/or treatments are they interested in?
+Is your practice located in a small town or a major city?
+What type of therapy is the patient interested in?
+What treatments do you offer?

 Where can physical therapists find leads online?